 All nodes created are subject to the resource quota of your project.
 Any node pool created with specific reservation affinity is subject to the capacity of the reservation over the node pool's entire lifetime.

-Because surge upgrades create extra VMs before draining and deleting old nodes, upgrades can fail if your project does not have enough resource quota or reservation ("quota" will refer to both in this article).
+Surge upgrades are the default node pool upgrade strategy.
+As surge upgrades create extra VMs before draining and deleting old nodes, upgrades can fail if your project does not have enough resource quota or reservation ("quota" will refer to both in this article).

 If the available quota is less than the number of nodes specified in maxSurge, then the number of parallel upgrades is less than maxSurge + maxUnavailable.
 If you don't have sufficient quota available to create a single node and maxUnavailable is set to 0, the upgrade fails.

 The following table describes examples to demonstrate different upgrade behaviors:

 |Upgrade Settings||Number of additional nodes allowed by quota||Result|

 |maxSurge: 5 maxUnavailable: 0||5||Upgrades 5 nodes in parallel.|

 |maxSurge: 5 maxUnavailable: 0||2||Upgrades only 2 nodes in parallel.|

 |maxSurge: 5 maxUnavailable: 0||0||Upgrade fails, since it's not possible to bring up additional nodes and restarting existing ones is prohibited by the upgrade settings.|

 |maxSurge: 5 maxUnavailable: 1||5||Upgrades 6 nodes in parallel, while ensuring the node pool temporarily loses only one node due to upgrade.|